UltraEngine/Documentation/CPP/EntityComponentSystem.md

 ### Components

 [Components](Component.md) are blocks of functionality that can be added to an actor.
+An actor can have multiple components, but only one component of each type.

 ### Usage